 8. Prepare for the Next Step

 Passing the ATS is just the beginning.
 You'll also want to be ready for the next stages of the hiring process.
 Utilize career advice, resume writing techniques, and insights from professionals to prepare for interviews and more.
-For more insights, check out these valuable job interview tips to help you shine in person.
+For more insights, check out these valuable interview tips for job seekers to help you shine in person.

 Remember, the goal of tailoring your resume for ATS is not to trick the system but to present your qualifications in a way that aligns with what companies are looking for.
 They want to find the best candidate for the job, and by taking these steps, you'll be helping them see that you are that candidate.

-- Do focus on readability: Ensure that your resume is easy to read, both for ATS and human eyes.
-Use clean lines, simple fonts, and a layout that flows logically.
+- Do focus on readability: Is your resume easy to read, both for the recruitment software and human eyes?
+If not, try to rewrite it with clean lines, simple fonts, and a layout that flows logically.

-- Do optimize your LinkedIn profile: Your online presence, especially on professional networks like LinkedIn, can also be essential in the recruitment process as the company may use an AI recruiting or AI candidate screening tool to verify your career info.
-Optimizing your LinkedIn profile to mirror the professional portrayal in your resume can create a cohesive and attractive image for prospective employers.
+- Do optimize your LinkedIn profile: Your online presence can also be essential in the recruitment process as the company may use an AI recruiting or AI candidate screening tool to verify your career info.
+So make sure your LinkedIn profile is optimized to mirror the professional portrayal in your application.

 - Do use action verbs: Incorporate action verbs to describe your experiences.
 These convey a sense of purpose and align with the language that recruiters often look for.
 Good examples of action verbs are acted, adapted, composed, conceptualized, created, customized, designed, and developed.